Lax matrices from antidominantly shifted Yangians and quantum affine algebras: A-type: Rational Lax matrices

 cf.~(\ref{ZW-series}).
 Due to the RTT relation~(\ref{ratRTT}) for $T_D(z)$, the coefficients in powers of $z$ of the linear combination $T_D(z)_{11}+\epsilon T_D(z)_{22}$ pairwise commute and define a quantum integrable system.
 These commuting Hamiltonians can be constructed by applying~(\ref{eq:classical_spectral}) to the Lax matrix $T_D(z)$ with $g_\infty= $, where $\epsilon$ is known as the \emph{coupling constant}.

-The classical limits of the above two quantum integrable systems coincide and recover the well-known \emph{Atiyah-Hitchin integrable system}, see~\cite{ah}.
+The classical limits of the above two quantum integrable systems coincide and recover the well-known \emph{Atiyah-Hitchin integrable system}, see~\cite{ah} (we note that the identification of the corresponding quantum integrable systems was established in~\cite[Theorem 6.12]{fkp}).
 Its phase space $Z^N$, known as the space of \emph{$SU(2)$-monopoles of topological charge $N$}, consists of degree $N$ based rational maps from $\BP^1$ to the flag variety $\mathcal{B}$ of $SL_2$ (note that $\mathcal{B}\simeq \BP^1$).
 Explicitly, $Z^N$ consists of pairs of relatively prime polynomials of degrees $N$ and $N-1$ (and the former is monic):